16 Top-Rated Attractions & Things to Do in Laguna Beach, CA

-11. Alta Laguna Park
+12. Alta Laguna Park

 Also known as the Top of the World, this hilltop public space features park amenities like picnic tables, tennis courts, and a baseball field–but it's most popular for the views.
 Simply driving up to this scenic city park to catch the sunset is a fun and free thing to do.

 Address: 3299 Alta Laguna Boulevard, Laguna Beach, California

-12. Pacific Coast Highway
+16. Pacific Coast Highway